Indian Railway Health Service

-The Indian Railway Health Service (IRHS) is an organized central Group A civil service of the Government of India under the Ministry of Railways, consisting of doctors recruited by the Union Public Service Commission's (UPSC) Combined Medical Services Examination.
+The Indian Railway Health Service (IRHS) is an organised central Group A civil service of the Government of India under the Ministry of Railways, consisting of doctors recruited by the Union Public Service Commission's (UPSC) Combined Medical Services Examination.
 The officers of this service are responsible for providing comprehensive health care to serving railway employees, retired railway employees and their dependents, as well as other categories of staff such as contractors, vendors and licensed porters.

-Previously known as the Indian Railway Medical Service, the organisation was renamed as the Indian Railway Health Service (IRHS) on 15 January 2020, because of a new introduction of the Indian Railways Management Service (IRMS).
+Previously known as the Indian Railway Medical Service, the organisation was renamed as the Indian Railway Health Service (IRHS) on 15 January 2020, because of the introduction of the Indian Railways Management Service (IRMS).